Doubling NIRSpec/IFS capability to calibrate the single-epoch black hole mass relation at high redshifts: Comparing different single-epoch calibrations

-After measuring the broad lines (luminosity and FWHM of \ha\ and \hb) and continuum (luminosity at 5100\AA) properties from the extended spectra (reported in Table \ref{tab:best_fit_results}), we use them to derive the single epoch BH-masses.
-In this section, we compare the BH masses inferred from RM, derived by \citealt{Shen:2024}, with those inferred from different single epoch calibrations, all calibrated from local BHs from the measurement of the \ha and the \hb emission lines.
-While individual study of individual objects, thanks to GRAVITY, already revealed some discrepancies \citep{Abuter:2024, Gravity_z4:2025} between the BH mass derived from modeling of the BLR and from SE scaling relations, the now available RM measurements at high redshift provide a valuable sample benchmark to assess which SE relations yield the most reliable estimates in the early Universe.
+After measuring the broad-line (luminosity and FWHM of \ha\ and \hb) and continuum (luminosity at 5100\AA) properties from the extended spectra (reported in Table \ref{tab:best_fit_results}), we used them to derive SE BH masses.
+In this section, we compare the BH masses inferred from RM \citep{Shen:2024} with those inferred from different SE calibrations, all calibrated from local BHs using measurement of the \ha and the \hb emission lines.
+While individual GRAVITY studies of single objects have already revealed some discrepancies \citep{Abuter:2024, Gravity_z4:2025} between BH masses derived from BLR modeling and from SE scaling relations, the newly available high-redshift RM measurements provide a valuable sample to assess which SE relations yield the most reliable estimates in the early Universe.